News

 headway-5QgIuuBxKwM-unsplash

-Featured News, Labor News, Legal News, Coronavirus News
+Featured News, Labor News, Legal News

 Royal Decree-Law 18/2020 of May 12 published in the Official State Gazette today, May 13, 2020, which includes the agreement reached with the social agents, to adapt the conditions of workers affected by a Force Majeure ERTE (in forward ERTE FM) to the de-escalation.
 Therefore, the term of ERTE FM has been extended until June 30, 2020 for companies that cannot restart the activity.